San Francisco, California, United States Guide

 Fisherman's Wharf

-Explore the bustling waterfront area with shops, restaurants, and attractions.
-See the famous sea lions at Pier 39, enjoy fresh seafood, and take a bay cruise.
-Visit Madame Tussauds or Ripley's Believe It or Not! for some quirky entertainment.
+A bustling waterfront area with shops, restaurants, and attractions.
+See the famous sea lions at Pier 39, sample fresh seafood, and take a bay cruise.
+While it can be touristy, Fisherman's Wharf offers a lively atmosphere and classic San Francisco experiences.
+Don't miss the clam chowder in a sourdough bread bowl!

 Cable Cars